 Natural uranium emits alpha, beta, and gamma radiations.
 Each of these radiation types can be used to estimate quantities of residual uranium activity; however, because of relative low abundances of gamma radiations and adverse conditions of many surfaces, beta radiation is expected to be the most reliable indicator of the actual total surface activity.
 Determination of total surface activity was, therefore, based on beta radiation measurements.
 Removable surface activity was based on measurements of alpha and beta radiation.
 Dose rates were obtained for comparison with the IDNS standard for gamma radiation at 1 meter from the surface.
-Exposure rates [in microRad per hour $(\mu R/hr)$ ] were determined by converting NaI detector gross counts to exposure rate.
+Exposure rates (in $\mu$ R/hr) were determined by the survey staff by converting NaI detector gross counts to exposure rate.
 These were used to identify elevated areas of gamma radiation at each elevated location when readings were taken.
 Survey methods and instrumentation are described in greater detail in Section 5.0.